 The example below shows both a system curve with low static head and with high static head that are both operating at the Best Efficiency Point (BEP) on a full speed performance curve.
 As the speed decreases, the low static head system remains operating at BEP, but the high static head moves progressively to the left of the curve.

 We can see in this example that variable speed pumping must be very carefully considered when designing systems with high static head, such as pump-down systems.
 In this application, it is often a better solution to use on/off regulation and/or parallel pumps in the system.
 Remember: an additional pump in a pump station adds redundancy that can reduce emergency callouts and lifecycle costs.

 Even in a low static head system that is comfortably operating at BEP, another issue can arise.
 Low speed pumping is vulnerable to soft clogging and sedimentation in the piping.
 This is most commonly found in installations where a VFD is being applied to compensate for unknown system conditions, such as a retrofit.

 Without knowing exactly what the system conditions are, it is very easy to simply decrease the pump speed until the desired flow is achieved and not worry about what is happening throughout the piping.
 However, as flow decreases with a VFD, so too does water velocity in the piping.
-If the velocity falls below the recommended minimum of 2 ft/s (0.6 m/s) the system becomes susceptible to sedimentation in the line.
+If the velocity falls below the recommended minimum solids carrying velocity of 2ft/s (0.6 m/s) the system becomes susceptible to sedimentation in the line.
 It is important to always identify minimum operating speeds for your pump in order to prevent flow falling below the acceptable velocity.